More about: Tickets and Day Trips to Keukenhof Gardens from Amsterdam

 Traveling to the capital allows you to visit places of great interest in the Dutch countryside in the same day and even cities in Belgium, the neighboring country.
 Do not miss the article The best tours from Amsterdam and discover all the amazing excursions you can do on your vacation!

-And if it is the first time you visit the capital and you want to know it in detail with a specialized guide so you do not miss anything of this fantastic city, I recommend you to take a look at the post The best tours of Amsterdam or Amsterdam canal cruises if you want to explore it in a different, relaxed and stylish way.
+And if it's the first time you visit the capital and you want to know it in detail with a specialized guide so you do not miss anything of this fantastic city, I recommend you take a look at the post The best tours of Amsterdam or Amsterdam canal cruises if you want to explore it in a different way, relaxed and stylish.
 You will have a great time!